 Instead, the next step in Ethereum’s upgrade roadmap, known as Sharding or Fragmentation, as we mentioned above, will target network scalability and is expected to impact by reducing transaction fees.
 Developers plan the upgrade to take place between 2023 and 2024.

-Currently, the PoW consensus requires producing more than 13,000 ETH daily to pay out rewards to miners.
-In contrast, with PoS, it will take approximately about 1,600 ETH per day, which will then reduce its issuance by about 90%, which added to the system of burning ETH through fees, means an estimated total annual ETH issuance percentage of 0.49% of the total supply of 120 million tokens.
+The PoW consensus requires producing more than 13,000 ETH daily to reward miners.
+In contrast, with PoS, it will take approximately 1,600 ETH per day, which will then reduce its issuance by about 90%, which, added to the system of burning ETH through fees, means an estimated total annual ETH issuance percentage of 0.49% of the total supply of 120 million tokens.
 You can read more about the impact of The Merge on ETH supply by clicking here.

-As a PoS network, it means that Ethereum will replace intensive mining with validation through nodes, giving way to network operation through staking, which implies that ETH holders can use their funds to secure the network and participate in transaction validation in exchange for a reward.
+As a PoS network, Ethereum will replace intensive mining with validation through nodes, giving way to network operation through staking, which implies that ETH holders can use their funds to secure the network and participate in transaction validation in exchange for a reward.

-If you plan to become a validator on the Ethereum network, you'll need to have 32 ETH, although it is possible to use services to participate with less.
+If you plan to become a validator on the Ethereum network, you’ll need to have 32 ETH, although using services to participate with less is possible.
 In this case, the move to PoS means a lower barrier to entry for securing the Ethereum network.
 Users can do Ethereum staking alone, operating a node and having the necessary hardware, software, and Internet, and doing it through staking services, staking pools, or pooled staking and centralized exchanges, such as Binance or Coinbase.

-Both staking ETH and its rewards, as well as ETH rewards after The Merge, will remain locked in for 6 to 12 months after the merger until Shanghai, the first Ethereum upgrade after the transition to PoS, arrives.
-Validators will be able to withdraw ETH progressively after the upgrade, counting on some daily limitations, which will be adjusted to the ETH staked.
+Both staking ETH and its rewards and ETH rewards after The Merge will remain locked in for 6 to 12 months after the merger until Shanghai, the first Ethereum upgrade after the transition to PoS, arrives.
+Validators can withdraw ETH progressively after the upgrade, counting on some daily limitations.
+The system adjusts these limits according to the ETH staked.
 All this is to avoid a massive exodus of funds disrupting the network and potential malicious attacks by a validator with a blocked balance.

 Waiting for The Merge